Irreplaceable Love

-Irreplaceable Love, is an album by American contemporary gospel music group Commissioned, released on March 1, 1996 via Verity Records.
+Irreplaceable Love is the ninth album by American contemporary gospel music group Commissioned, released on March 1, 1996 via Verity Records.
 It was the last album with Marvin Sapp.

 Domestically, the album peaked at number 3 on the US Billboard Top Gospel albums chart, number 9 on the Billboard Top Contemporary Christian chart and number 19 on the Billboard Top Heatseekers chart.